-A major focus of the research that I conducted as an undergraduate at UNCW as well as a master's student at Villanova, and continue to research at Georgia Tech, is on understanding metacognitive monitoring (monitoring the status of the cognitive system) during experimental tasks.
+A major focus of the research during my graduate studies was understanding metacognitive monitoring (monitoring the status of the cognitive system) during experimental tasks.
 Specifically, how well can individuals judge their current level of knowing of to-be-remembered information?
 How accurate are their predictions of remembering that information in the future?
 With the Adult Cognition Lab, I use predictive judgments of if an item will be recognized in the event that it cannot be recalled (called feeling-of-knowing [FOK] judgments) to assess metacognitive accuracy in both young and older adults.
+[P5] [M24] [M30]

 Although they largely escape our awareness, we use metacognitive monitoring constantly during learning to determine how to study information that needs to be remembered at a later time as well as how much time we should spend studying that information.
 A large focus of my research on the relationship between monitoring and control is on the decisions that learners make during studying when introduced to certain task manipulations, such as the difficulty of the items being studied or the wording of the instructions that are presented before learning even begins.
-Much of my research with Dr. Toppino at Villanova was concerned with these issues, although we are continuing to explore how utilization of monitoring differs across the lifespan at Georgia Tech.
+[P4]

 Advisor: Chris Hertzog, PhD